Married lunch lady, 31, accused of grooming 14-year-old Connecticut student for months on social media - NewsBreak

 Police used photo locations to confirm the victim and Rosafort were in the same location at the time of the alleged assault.

-According to authorities, Rosafort picked up the victim from a party at one of his friend’s homes on Jan.
+According to authorities, Rosafort picked up the victim from a party at a friend’s home on Jan.
 13 and drove a short distance before having “contact of a sexual nature” with him, police said.

 The victim told police they felt uncomfortable following the contact and left Rosafort’s SUV before returning to their friend’s house.